What Is Multiple Sclerosis?

 Types of MS

 Relapsing-remitting MS is the most common form of the disease.
 Symptoms intensify at certain times.
-Then, the person will go into a period of recovery, where the symptoms lesson or disappear.
-Flare ups may be caused by an infection.
+Then, the person will go into a period of recovery, where the symptoms lessen or disappear.
+Flare-ups may be caused by an infection.
 However, over half of the people who suffer from RRMS experience a worsening in their disease after a recovery period.
 About 15% to 20% of people suffer from PPMS, or primary-progressive MS, where the disease continuously worsens without any remission.

 Diagnosis and Treatment

 Along with other autoimmune diseases, MS may be hard for a physician to diagnose.
-Oftentimes, blurred vision, color distortion or double vision are early warning signs of the disease.
+Often, blurred vision, color distortion, or double vision are early warning signs of the disease.
 Neurological and blood testing may take place so your doctor can rule out other conditions that have similar symptoms.
-Your doctor may order a spinal tap to measure the amounts of proteins associated with multiple sclerosis, or a Magnetic Resonance Imaging (MRI) to check your brain and spinal cord for lesions.
-Presently, there is no known cure for MS. Several therapies, such as physical and speech, along with medication can maintain your quality of life and slow down the diseases’ progression.
+Your doctor may order a spinal tap to measure the amounts of proteins associated with multiple sclerosis or Magnetic Resonance Imaging (MRI) to check your brain and spinal cord for lesions.
+Presently, there is no known cure for MS. Several therapies, such as physical and speech, along with medication, can maintain your quality of life and slow down the disease’s progression.

 Leave a comment